ducvi2002/MELVINYOUNG/PART2.md

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

 1. Move the zombie
-2. Class the zombie for => multiple zombie
-3. Alien attack zombie
+2. Alien attack zombie
-4. Add attributes for rock,pod,health and arrow objects.
+3. Add attributes for rock,pod,health and arrow objects.
-5. Save/Load => Rohit doing...
+4. Save/Load
-6. Alien hits Zombie
+5. Alien hits Zombie
-7. Alien kills Zombie and Win
+6. Alien kills Zombie and Win
-8. Play Again?
-9. Zombie's Attack
+7. Zombie's Attack
-10. Combo Attack
+8. Combo Attack
-11. save game
+9. save game
-12. load/ restart game
+10. load/ restart game

 ## Additional Features